Beignet: Louisiana

 Louisiana-style beignets are generally square or rectangular shaped, and are made from leavened dough rather than choux pastry.
 In New Orleans, they are often consumed as a breakfast item served with powdered sugar on top.
 They are meant to be eaten immediately after frying and are served at several cafes in the New Orleans region.

 In the United States, beignets have been popular within New Orleans Creole cuisine and may also be served as a dessert.

-It is one of only two official state donuts—the only other one being the Boston cream doughnut, the state donut of Massachusetts.
+It is one of only two official state donuts in the U.S., the other being the Boston cream doughnut, the state donut of Massachusetts.